mehulagg/gitlab/doc/user/infrastructure/index.md

 Read more on setting up and [using GitLab Managed Terraform states](terraform_state.md)

-WARNING:
+### Security Concerns
-Like any other job artifact, Terraform plan data is [viewable by anyone with Guest access](../permissions.md) to the repository.
+Like any other job artifact, Terraform plan data is viewable by anyone including unauthenticated users if your project and repository are public.
 Neither Terraform nor GitLab encrypts the plan file by default.
-If your Terraform plan includes sensitive data such as passwords, access tokens, or certificates, GitLab strongly recommends encrypting plan output or modifying the project visibility settings.
+If your Terraform plan includes sensitive data such as passwords, access tokens, ssh keys or certificates, GitLab strongly recommends encrypting plan output or modifying the project visibility settings as those sensitive information may be included in the plan output.

+#### Mitigation
+If you plan in using sensitive information such as the one highlighted above (but not limited to), we strongly recommend that you disable [public pipelines](https://docs.gitlab.com/ee/ci/pipelines/settings.html#visibility-of-pipelines)

 ## Terraform integration in Merge Requests